Sunday, 16 December 2018

 My eldest got fabulous HSC results so assuming the ATAR matches tomorrow, she can breath easy for a few months!
 Hope everyone got what they were after, and if they didn't, there are open days this weekend to work out your pathways.
 Plenty of roads to Rome.
 It's just the beginning, not the conclusion.

 Lastly, I will be away but if you are in Sydney, I would look no further than Furnace and the Fundamentals xmas party on the 20th.
 Best fun!
 You will dance all night!
-Buy tix here.
+[Edit - it's at the Enmore Theatre this year, on the 18th.
+Can not wait!
+Buy tix here.]

 Sydney in December - Share My Snaps!